civicrm/civicrm-user-guide/docs/membership/membership-price-sets.md

 (Refer to *Defining Memberships* chapter.)

 You must also have defined all the financial types you will need before you can create the price set.
-(Refer to the *Contributions* section for information on financial types)
+See additional information on [financial types](https://docs.civicrm.org/user/en/latest/contributions/key-concepts-and-configurations/#financial-types).

 Membership price sets can be used in online join up or renewal pages or for new member sign ups processed manually through the CiviCRM back